 Try to remove the object with dental floss.
 You may tie one or two small knots in the floss to help remove the debris.
 Do not use a sharp metal object.
 If you cannot remove it, contact our office.

 Fold a gauze pad or clean washcloth over the bleeding area.
-Keep it in place for 15 minutes, then repeat as necessary.
+Please keep it in place for 15 minutes, then repeat as necessary.

-If there is a loose bracket that is irritating the lips or gums, attempt to remove the bracket with tweezers and place it in an envelope.
+Suppose there is a loose bracket irritating the lips or gums.
+Attempt to remove the bracket with tweezers and place it in an envelope.
 If there is a loose wire sticking into the cheek, see if you can place it into the tube in the back of the mouth.
-If you can’t, and you cannot get to the office, cut the end of the wire with a cuticle nipper.
+If you can’t and cannot get to the office, cut the end of the wire with a cuticle nipper.

 Finally, check to make sure your child’s dentist is available for emergencies ahead of time.
-Keep his or her phone number handy and make it known to your babysitters, pediatrician, and your child’s school nurse.
+Keep their phone number handy and make it known to your babysitters, pediatrician, and your child’s school nurse.
 You don’t want to be looking through a phone book during those stressful moments!